georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-bucket-datehistogram-aggregation.md

 }
 ```

+%  TESTRESPONSE[s/\.\.\./"took": $body.took,"timed_out": false,"_shards": $body._shards,"hits": $body.hits,/]

 ## Scripts [date-histogram-scripts]

-If the data in your documents doesn’t exactly match what you’d like to aggregate, use a [runtime field](docs-content://manage-data/data-store/mapping/runtime-fields.md) .
+If the data in your documents doesn’t exactly match what you’d like to aggregate, use a [runtime field](runtime.md) .
 For example, if the revenue for promoted sales should be recognized a day after the sale date:

 $$$datehistogram-aggregation-runtime-field$$$